cartesi/dispatcher/README.md

 These queries should also include the `nonce` each instance,
 - get the current state of the contract,
 - cache this information for faster retrieval and
-- do all of the above work efficiently with both a full or a light Ethereum node.
+- in the future, do all of the above work efficiently with both a full or a light Ethereum node.

 The state of this module can be fully bootstrapped from the information present in the blokchain, but caching is essential to get any acceptable performance.

 #### Calls

-The first query that the SM has a pair (contract, address) as input:
+The first query that the SM can perform has a pair (contract, address) as input:

     { contract: 0xf778b86fa74e846c4f0a1fbd1335fe81c00a0c91,
       address: 0x6ac7ea33f8831ea9dcc53393aaa88b25a785dbf0